São Luiz do Anauá

 São Luiz or São Luiz do Anauá (/pt-BR/) is a municipality located in the southeast of the state of Roraima in Brazil.
 Its population is 7.315 and its area is 1,527 km^{2}, which makes it the smallest municipality in that state.
 São Luiz became an independent municipality in 1982.
 The municipality can be reached by the BR-210 highway.

+History

+The municipality was born from the process of occupation and integration of the "Amazônia Legal" with the rest of the country.
+At this time, it was part of the municipality of Boa Vista, Roraima.
+São Luiz was elevated to the status of municipality by Federal Law No. 7,009, of July 1, 1982.

+Its name is a tribute to the capital of Maranhão, due to the large number of Maranhense people in the place.

 Sports

 The local football club is Associação Esportiva Real.